Department Funding Packages

 The department currently has a few Research Assistant positions.
 These include:

-Program on Ethics Research Assistant – The Program on Ethics typically hires one RA per year in order to provide administrative assistance, outreach and event planning, as well as research assistance for the Program Director and core faculty.
-Graduate Students beyond the 2nd year are eligible to apply for this position.
+Program on Ethics Research Assistant – The Program on Ethics hires one RA per academic year.
+The Ethics RA serves fro two quarters and typically helps with administrative tasks, outreach and event planning, and research.
+Graduate Students beyond the second year in the program are eligible to apply for this position.

-Neuroethics Research Assistant – Neuroethics RAs report to the Neuroethics Thrust Lead, Sara Goering, and work closely with her and with scientists at the Center for Sensorimotor Neural Engineering (CSNE) on neuroethics-related projects.
+Neuroethics Research Assistant – Neuroethics RAs report to Professor Sara Goering and work closely with her and with scientists from various disciplines on neuroethics-related projects.

 Summer Teaching